 1. STRUCTURAL CLOSURE is a satisfactory round-up of plot.

 2. PSYCHOLOGICAL CLOSURE brings the main character’s personal conflicts into balance.
-For characterization, this type of closure is normally more interesting.
+Because it involves characterisation, this type of ending is normally more interesting.

-In children’s stories, these two types of closure normally coincide.
+In children’s stories, these two types of ending normally coincide.

-For Toy Story 3, children get their structural closure, but adults also get psychological closure.
+For Toy Story 3, children get their structural ending, but adults also get psychological ending.
 It is not easy to write so successfully for a dual audience, creating a sad story for adults but a happy story for children, but the screenwriters of Toy Story 3 managed it.

 When it comes to literary short stories, readers have a higher tolerance for a one-sided ending.

 “A View Of Mount Warning” by Robert Drewe features structural closure but not psychological closure, because the view point character never learns whether his best friend saw him kiss his wife.
 Plot closure comes, sort of, because the two men resume the surface mechanics of friendship.

 “The Garden Party” by Katherine Mansfield is another example of structural closure (because the party ends, the goods are delivered to the bereft wife) but without emotional closure, this time because the main character is young and can’t yet process her feelings about the inequality she has just witnessed.

 “The Love of a Good Woman” by Alice Munro is an excellent example of a short story with emotional closure but not structural closure.
 When you first read it, this story feels like a classic murder mystery, but — spoiler alert — the mystery is never solved for the reader.